Tools, Training and Time. How to help non-web colleagues create better content, images, PDFs and more.

 To help plan things week-to-week and month-to-month I divide activity into 3 broad categories.
 At a high level these let me estimate what can be delivered with the available people and time.

-(I also use a more comprehensive model when I need to communicate the totality of web delivery to senior decision makers.)
+(I also use a more comprehensive model to communicate the totality of web delivery to senior decision makers.)

 The 3 categories are: